happner/happn-cluster/README.md

 #### config.clusterName

-Every member of the cluster should have the same configured name.
+Every member of the cluster should have the same configured `clusterName`.
-Name is limited to characters acceptable in happn paths, namely '_*-', numbers and letters.
+The name is limited to characters acceptable in happn paths, namely '_*-', numbers and letters.
 Joining members with a different clusterName will be ignored by the orchestrator.

 #### config.seed